APanico12/AA_PROJECT/README.md

 *Prepared for [Modern Design of Experiment]*
 *Date: [22/07/2025]*
 *Authors*
- *Antonio Panico*
-   *PhD candidate in Industrial Engineering, University of Parma, Italy.*
- *Umberto Esposito*
-   *PhD candidate in Statistical Science, University of Bologna, Italy*.
+ *Antonio Panico[PhD candidate in Industrial Engineering, University of Parma, Italy]* *Umberto Esposito [PhD candidate in Statistical Science, University of Bologna, Italy]*
 ---